Testing out the camera with a 40 minute exposure of Orion

-Various images of our sun taken through a specifically designed solar telescope.
-Never look at the sun without the right solar filters.[huge_it_gallery id=”10″]
+Below you will find various images of our sun taken through a specifically designed solar telescope.

 During the once in a lifetime Venus Transit event, I was all setup with two solar telescopes HD recorders and other equipment.
 However the weather did not cooperate and it was totally overcast :-(.

 I have tried in the past to get a reasonable image of the horse head nebula, but have never had much success due to the light pollution and lack of experience.